Anam, Nigeria: Anam

 Anam, a community of eight towns on the Anam peninsula, rich in oil and gas reserve; with ivite-Anam on the eastern part of the peninsula and ezi-Anam on the western part of the peninsula.
 Anam is an ancient community with great cultural heritage and history.
-Anam is the largest and most populous community in the Omambala region.
+Anam is one of largest and most populous community in the Omambala region.
 Situated across River Omambala, Anam is bounded on the West by River Niger, on the east by river Omambala, on the northeast by River Ezichi and Eziagulu Otu Aguleri in Anambra East LGA, and on land by Echeno, Ika and Omabo, both in Ibaji LGA of Kogi State, as well as Inoma and Nzam.
 Anam has cultural, economic and biological ties that extends beyond Anambra state, in places like Delta, Edo, Kogi, Enugu, Benue, Imo, Abia, Ebonyi, plateau, states even as far as Cameroun, Equatorial Guinea, Niger, etc. The entire landmass of Anam is estimated to be in the region of 240 square kilometres.

 Climate

-Anam land lies within the tropics in the equatorial region of sub-Saharan Africa, with many streams & lakes, green vegetation of extensive thick forests.
+Anam land lies within the tropics in the equatorial region of sub-Saharan Africa, with many streams and lakes, green vegetation of extensive thick forests.
 It has very moderate temperature and friendly weather most of the year.
-Seasonal experiences in Anam include Udu-mmili (rainy season), Iju (Flood season), Ugulu (harmattan season), Okochi (dry season).
+Seasonal experiences in Anam include Udu-mmili (rainy season), Iju (flood season), Ugulu (harmattan season), Okochi (dry season).
 A home to various species of medicinal and economic plants, animals, beautiful birds, insects and butterflies original to Anam land.

 Villages

 Anam has eight villages (formerly seven villages collectively known as Anam Ukpo Isaa).
-They are as follows: Umueze, Umuoba, Mmiata, Iyiora, Umuikwu, Umudora, Oroma-Etiti, and Umuewelum.
+They are as follows:

+Umudora(Okpala ukwu Anam), Umueze Anam Umuoba Anam, Mmiata Anam, Iyiora Anam,Umuikwu Anam, Oroma-Etiti, and Umuewelum Anam.